execution-flows/flow-compose/README.md

   * **`cached`**
     * An optional argument with the default value `False`.
     * When set to `True`, the function is executed only once during a single flow execution, and its return value is cached in the flow context for the duration of that execution.
+    * The cache key is based on the values of the function's input arguments, but only non-`FlowFunction` arguments are considered.
+For example, if there is an input argument `index: int`, the cache will differentiate based on different `index` values.
+However, if `index` is defined as `index: FlowFunction[int]`, it will not be used as part of the cache key.
     * Use the `cached` flag when:
-      1. The function execution is expensive — such as reading from a database or sending a request to an external API—and the result remains unchanged during the flow execution.
+      1. The function execution is expensive — such as reading from a database or sending a request to an external API — and the result remains unchanged during the flow execution.
       2. You want the function to be idempotent — ensuring that, for example, a database record is created only once or updated only once.

   * **`standard_python_argument`**
     * A standard Python function argument of any valid type passed during flow function invocation.
     * Available only within the body of the flow function.
-    * Not accessible to other flow functions in the flow.
+    * Not accessible to other flow functions in the flow unless explicitly passed as an argument.

+  * **`flow_function`**
-  * **`flow_function`** - a flow function defined in the flow configuration that is made available within the flow function body.
+    * A flow function defined in the flow configuration that is made available within the flow function body.
-    * If a `flow_function` has a default value, referred in the reference code as `optional_flow_function_configuration_override`, you can use that override only in the function body.
-The rest of the flow functions have access to the definition from the flow configuration.
+    * If a `flow_function` has a default value — referred to in the reference code as `optional_flow_function_configuration_override` — you can use that override only in the function body.
+All other flow functions will use the definition specified in the flow configuration.
     * The type parameter `T` represents the return type of the function.

 ## What's next?